 This herb has a woody pine and citrus flavor.
 It is related to oregano but has a sweeter flavor profile.

 Finely chop fresh marjoram and add to herb crusts, marinades or seasoning rubs.

 Parsley is a classic herb used in many types of cuisine.
-Parsley is valued for its role in blending other flavors, so use in combination with other herbs for best results.
+Parsley is valued for its role in blending other flavors, so use it in combination with other herbs for the best results.

 If using fresh parsley, flat-leaf parsley (or Italian parsley) is typically preferred over curly parsley, as it has a stronger, richer flavor.